Otazoman/cdktf_multicloud_backend/multicloudvpn/README.md

 Azure private keys for VMs are retrieved and used in the following manner.
 For Google, SSH connection can be made from a browser.
 For AWS, connect using the EC2 Instance Connect Endpoint.

-For AWS, resources should be created manually and deleted manually after the confirmation process.

 ```
 cd outputs
 node pemkey-extraction.js